Parent Services and Opportunities

 Career services staff encourage all students, from first-year to senior, to get involved with career development, a four-year process which complements students’ academic pursuits.
 In addition to numerous resources offered online and through our Resource Center, Career Services hosts a wide variety of workshops and events throughout the year to help students develop skills and make contacts.
 Students can also meet one-on-one with a professional staff member for personalized advising and assistance.
 In addition, all students interested in internships should meet with the Internship Coordinator to set goals, explore options and secure positions.
 For more details on what students can do throughout their university tenure toward their career development, see the “Four Year Plan to the Future” on our Handouts page.

 About 25-30 percent of SU students typically enter graduate and professional school programs within one year of graduation.
 Career Services provides general guidance and resources to students exploring graduate studies, in addition to the major-specific graduate school advising available through SU faculty.
+For more information on where our graduates go after graduating from Southwestern, please see our Post-Graduate Survey results we conduct annually.

 Please do not hesitate to call us at (512) 863-1346 if you have additional questions!